ewels/rich-codex/docs/inputs/markdown.md

 ## Title text

-You can also add [title text](https://daringfireball.net/projects/markdown/syntax#img) in quotes after the filename, which will be used in the top menu bar of the screenshot terminal.
+You can also add markdown image [title text](https://daringfireball.net/projects/markdown/syntax#img) in quotes after the filename, which will be used in the top menu bar of the screenshot terminal.
+(Alternatively, set the `title` config option in a comment).

 This can be useful when adding lots of command markup to get a good screenshot.
 You might also want to hide the command prompt.
 For example: